Hither Green, Lewisham

 In 1960 a rail freight depot opened south of St Mildreds Road, handling at its peak over two million tonnes a year of continental fruit and vegetables.
 In November 1967 a train derailment at Hither Green cost the lives of 49 people.

 Following the closure of Hither Green Hospital in 1997, its site was redeveloped in two stages: first on the west, mostly with compact houses, then on the east with a dense network of low-rise apartment blocks named Meridian South (because it’s located due south of Greenwich Observatory).
-The hospital’s clock-faced water tower (seen below in Street View) was retained as a focal feature.
-Immediately north of Hither Green station, Bellway Homes have recently built apartments, studios and 3-bedroom townhouses on the site of the old biscuit factory.
+The hospital’s clock-faced water tower was retained as a focal feature, and is shown in the photograph above.* Immediately north of Hither Green station, Bellway Homes have recently built apartments, studios and 3-bedroom townhouses on the site of the old biscuit factory.